emidombek/uptowngallery/README.md

 ## ⭐ Purpose and Goals of the Website

--Artwork Listing and Bidding: At the heart of Uptown Gallery is the ability for users to list and bid on artwork.
+- Artwork Listing and Bidding: At the heart of Uptown Gallery is the ability for users to list and bid on artwork.
 This feature democratizes the art acquisition process, making it accessible and engaging for a broad audience of art lovers.

--Admin-Controlled Curation: Our platform ensures the quality and authenticity of art pieces through a robust backend approval process.
+- Admin-Controlled Curation: Our platform ensures the quality and authenticity of art pieces through a robust backend approval process.
 Admins have the capability to control and curate the artwork listed on the website, maintaining high standards and a diverse collection.

 ## 🙋 Target Audience

+- Admins
+  Admins are the curators and gatekeepers of the Uptown Gallery platform.
+Their primary role is to oversee and manage the listing of artwork, ensuring that each piece aligns with the gallery's standards and aesthetic.
+They possess a keen eye for quality and authenticity, and are responsible for maintaining the integrity and diversity of the art collections on the site.
+Admins facilitate a smooth, secure, and engaging experience for all users, handling the backend processes and making executive decisions about the content and functionality of the website.

+- Bidders
+  Bidders are art enthusiasts and collectors, ranging from seasoned connoisseurs to newcomers in the art world.
+They are attracted to the platform for its diverse collection of urban modern art and the exciting opportunity to acquire unique pieces through the bidding process.
+Bidders appreciate the accessibility and convenience of online bidding, and they contribute to the vibrant community of the gallery through their participation and engagement.
+They value transparency, authenticity, and the thrill of discovering new artists and artworks.

+- Artists
+  Artists are the creative force behind Uptown Gallery, offering a window into the contemporary urban art scene.
+They are both creators and participants in the marketplace, listing their own artworks for sale and engaging with other artists and bidders.
+Artists on the platform are diverse in their styles and backgrounds, ranging from emerging talents to established names in the modern art scene.
+They seek a platform that not only showcases their work to a wider audience but also allows them to connect with fellow artists and art enthusiasts.

+Note: The roles of Bidder and Artist are fluid on Uptown Gallery, with many users participating as both.
+This dual role fosters a rich, interactive community where users can experience the full spectrum of art appreciation, from creation to collection.

 ## 🧑 User stories